SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

 Additionally, DADEs can be solved by specifying the problem in mass matrix form.
 The Rosenbrock methods are good choices in these situations.

-### Undeclared Lags
+### Lag Handling

 Lags are declared separately from their use.
 One can use any lag by simply using the interpolant of `h` at that point.
 However, one should use caution in order to achieve the best accuracy.
 When lags are declared, the solvers can more efficiently be more accurate.
+Constant delays are propogated until the order is higher than the order of the integrator.
+If state-dependent delays are declared, the algorithm will detect discontinuities arising from these delays and adjust the step size such that these discontinuities are included in the mesh.
+This way, all discontinuities are treated exactly.

-If there are undeclared lags, one should only use residual control methods like `RK4()`, which is the current best choice, as these will step more accurately.
+If there are undeclared lags, the discontinuities due to delays are not tracked.
+In this case, one should only use residual control methods like `RK4()`, which is the current best choice, as these will step more accurately.
 Still, residual control is an error-prone method.
 We recommend setting the tolerances low (`1e-10`) and only trusting the solution to a 2-3 decimal places of accuracy.

 ## Special Keyword Arguments